 Throughout the Book of Mormon narrative, instances of the Lord’s people having “many wive and concubines” are invariably accompanied by strong condemnation using descriptors, such as “gross crimes,” “lasciviousness,” “sin,” “fornication,” “filthy,” “iniquity,” “whoredoms,” “wickedness,” and “abominations.”

-But if the “fathers” (plural), which Joseph Smith approved of four times, is the correct rendering, who are the fathers?
-They could be Lehi and Nephi, but what if they are the Israelite fathers such as Moses who received the book of Deuteronomy where it states:
+But if the “fathers” (plural), which Joseph Smith approved of in every published edition, is the correct rendering, who are the fathers?
+They could be Lehi and Nephi, but what if they are the Israelite fathers such as Moses who may have written:

 Neither shall he multiply wives to himself, that his heart turn not away: neither shall he greatly multiply to himself silver and gold.